 Kings Dominion Amusement and Water Park

 Founded in 1975, Kings Dominion is a 400-acre theme park 25 minutes from Richmond, Virginia.
-The park features more than 60 rides and attractions, including 12 roller coasters.
+The park has over 60 rides and attractions, including 12 roller coasters.
 Kings Dominion is also home to one of the world’s tallest water slides, Heights of Fear.
 In addition to its thrill rides, the park also has a variety of family-friendly attractions, such as Planet Snoopy and Dino Land U.S.A.
 Kinds Dominion is one of the most entertaining things to do in Richmond when visiting.

 Science Museum of Virginia

 The Science Museum of Virginia is a great place to learn about science and have fun at the same time.
 The museum has a variety of exhibits, including a dinosaur exhibit, an exhibit on the human body, and an exhibit on the history of Virginia.
-In addition, the museum offers a variety of programs, including a planetarium show, a hands-on science lab, and a tour of the museum.
+In addition, the museum offers a variety of programs, including a planetarium show, a hands-on science lab, and a museum tour.

 Children’s Museum of Richmond

 The Children’s Museum of Richmond is where kids can learn and play.
-With interactive exhibits and hands-on activities, the museum offers a fun and educational experience for children of all ages.
+The museum offers a fun and educational experience for children of all ages with interactive exhibits and hands-on activities.
 The museum also hosts annual special events like family festivals and birthday parties.
 In addition to its many attractions, the Children’s Museum of Richmond is also home to a cafe and gift shop.
 The museum is located in Richmond, Virginia, and is open Monday through Saturday from 9:00 am to 5:00 pm.
 Admission is $10 for adults and $8 for children.

 Richmond is a thriving metropolis with a rich history dating back to the American Revolution.
-The city is home to several museums, historical sites, various restaurants, shops, and entertainment venues.
-You can explore Richmond’s past by taking a stroll through one of its many historic districts or by visiting its iconic monuments and memorials.
+The city has several museums, historical sites, restaurants, shops, and entertainment venues.
+You can explore Richmond’s past by stroll through one of its many historic districts or by visiting its iconic monuments and memorials.

 Richmond also offers a wealth of activities for outdoor enthusiasts, from hiking and biking trails to canoeing and kayaking on the James River.
-During your visit, you’ll find plenty to see and do in this charming Virginia city.
+You’ll find plenty to see and do during your visit to this charming Virginia city.

 This article originally appeared on Wander With Alex.
 Photo Credit: [@sepavone/DepositPhotos]